V sign: As an insult

+A modern publication, Memoirs of Billy Hands, affirms that the V sign was used in Birmingham in the 1780s, when parents taught their children to use the offensive gesture toward the scientist, heretic and political radical Joseph Priestley, whenever they saw him walking through Digbeth.
+This gesture is called the 'Bishop's Counterblessing.'

+An Anglican Bishop blesses their congregation by raising the first two fingers of their right hand, palm facing outwards, and drawing the fingers down as if drawing God’s blessing down from Heaven.
+In the same way, in the bishops’ counterblessing, the first two fingers are raised, but knuckles facing outwards, and drawing the fingers up as if drawing damnation up from the bowels of Hell.

 As an example of the V sign (palm inward) as an insult, on 1 November 1990, The Sun, a British tabloid, ran an article on its front page with the headline "Up Yours, Delors" next to a hand making a V sign protruding from a Union Jack cuff.
 The article attracted complaints about alleged Francophobia, which the Press Council rejected after the newspaper stated that the paper reserved the right to use vulgar abuse in the interests of Britain.

-English singer-songwriter and entertainer Robbie Williams does the reversed V sign at a paparazzo photographer in London in 2000.
+British singer-songwriter and entertainer Robbie Williams does the reversed V sign at a paparazzo photographer in London in 2000.

 On 3 April 2009, Scottish association football players Barry Ferguson and Allan McGregor were banned from the Scotland national squad for showing the V sign while sitting on the bench during the game against Iceland.
 Both players had been drinking alcohol in their hotel bar after a defeat to The Netherlands until around 11 am the next morning, meaning that both of the players breached the SFA discipline code before the incident as well, but the attitude shown by the V sign was considered to be so rude that the SFA decided to exclude those players from the national team.
 Their club side Rangers fined both Ferguson and McGregor, and removed the club captaincy from Ferguson, as a result of the controversy.
 McGregor's ban was lifted by Scotland manager Craig Levein in 2010 and he returned to the Scottish national squad.